 There is a lot you can do to improve your business but we believe that everything starts with a happy customer.

 - Be friendly.
 First and foremost, your attitude towards customers should always be positive and friendly.

-- Personalize emails to customers - always address them by their first names.
+- Personalise emails to customers - always address them by their first names.

 - Share pictures from the tour or activity with your customers via email.

 - Follow up on every lead.
 Remember that guy you talked to at a barbecue last weekend?
 He said he wanted to book a tour.
 Get in touch with him!
 Maybe it'll work out, maybe it won't, but don't forget to follow up every time.

 - Send post-trip emails to ask customers for feedback on your tour.
 You'd be amazed at how willing customers are to share their feedback with you, especially when you've reached out to them directly.

 - Ask for testimonials.
 With the email feedback, ask your customer if it would be alright to use their positive words as a testimonial on your website or promotional material.